-If you like elegance from a bygone era, the New Orleans home of Frances Parkinson Keyes, prolific author best known for Dinner at Antoine’s, is ready for your tour.
+If you like elegance from a bygone era, the New Orleans home of Frances Parkinson Keyes (1885-1970), prolific author best known for Dinner at Antoine’s, is ready for your tour.
+It is located at 1113 Chartres Street.
 Visit its website at www.bkhouse.org for details about scheduling, pricing, and parking, and read her life story at www.knowla.org/entry/647.

 Author of more than 50 books, Keyes set several stories in Louisiana, including Dinner at Antoine’s, a best-selling murder mystery published in 1948.
-Antoine’s Restaurant is in the French Quarter of New Orleans and has been in operation since 1840.
+The actual Antoine’s Restaurant is in the French Quarter of New Orleans and has been in operation since 1840, making it the oldest restaurant in New Orleans.
 You can read more about it at www.antoines.com.

-This is the second stop on our Louisiana Trail!
+This is the second stop on our Louisiana Author Adventures Trail!